 And when it comes to Android, the wireless earbuds that are great on the iPhone aren’t always as great on Google’s OS.

 Why?
-It comes down to AptX support, or the lack thereof from earbud makers.
+It comes down to AptX support, or the lack thereof, from earbud makers.
 Even though there have been AptX earbuds available for the last two years, this audio codec isn’t as widely supported today as some had expected.
-Reasons for not supporting the standard ranges from sub-optimal power consumption (questionable) to the belief that using AptX optimized chipsets only provide minimal benefit in loud areas (valid, but people also use them in quiet places).
+Reasons for not supporting the standard range from sub-optimal power consumption (questionable) to the belief that using AptX optimized chipsets only provide minimal benefit in loud areas (valid, but people also use them in quiet places).
 In those cases, wireless earbuds simply use the SBC or AAC codec with Android.
 But as tests from sites like SoundGuys have shown, getting the best audio quality in these circumstances is a mixed, inconsistent bag.

 It’s not all doom and gloom, however.
-There are not only some great AptX wireless earbuds for Android phones out there but also some non-AptX wireless earbuds which still manage to shine on non-Apple phones.
+There are not only some great AptX wireless earbuds for Android phones out there but also some non-AptX wireless earbuds that still manage to shine on non-Apple phones.

 Keep reading for our top picks.